 The National Academy of Medicine on May 11 released its much-anticipated report, The Future of Nursing 2020-2030: Charting a Path to Achieve Health Equity.
 Like its predecessor from 2010, this report will influence the direction of nursing and health care for years to come.

-The key problem addressed by the report is health equity, rooted in centuries of injustice that will take substantive societal change to solve.
-Addressing it will require serious reflection on our identities and responsibilities as nurses, nurse champions and contributing members of society.
+The report hones in on the problem of health disparities, rooted in centuries of injustice that will take substantive societal change to solve.
+Achieving health equity will require serious reflection on our identities and responsibilities as nurses, nurse champions and contributing members of society.
 Then we will need the willpower to turn that reflection into action.

 What do we mean by health equity?